 See the first paragraph above.
 We will update that figure more as we do more trips.
 We have driven from Sydney to the Gold Coast and return with our rooftop tent on without refuelling.
 We averaged 12.4 l/100km heading north and 13.5 l/100 km heading south, both sitting on the maximum of 110 or 100 km/h.

 As mentioned above, the Sahara has Kinetic Dynamic Suspension System.
-This apparently gives more movement to the suspension in off-road situations.
-More about this once I have used it a bit more.
+This apparently gives more movement to the suspension in off-road situations as well as limits roll on the road.
+More about this once I have used it a bit more (so far have not noticed anything).

 |The bull bar, winch and snorkel|